-All who desire to participate in the foot washing may attend one of several stations available at the front of the church.
+All who desire to participate in the foot washing may attend one of several stations available at the front of the church and the narthex.

 Please remove your shoes and socks prior to coming forward.

-The clergy will wash each others feet and then wash the the foot of the person next in line.
-Once the next in line has had their foot washed they in turn will wash the foot of the next person in line.
+The clergy will wash each others feet and then wash the foot of the person next in line.
+Once the next in line has had their foot washed they can in turn wash the foot of the next person in line.

-Anthems at the Washing of Feet: Mandatum Peter Latona
+Anthems at the Washing of Feet (sung by the Saint Michael Choir) Peter Latona